Beyond Video Conferencing: How Agencies and FSIs Can Make the Most of UC

 The DoD has said that it will provide CMMC reciprocity for FedRAMP audits.
 In practice, what does this mean for FSIs that are using or implementing Zoom for Government or other FedRAMP Moderate cloud solutions?

-Krar: At its simplest level, in order for an FSI to be compliant from a CMMC perspective, they need to make sure that their software-as-a-service solution is FedRAMP authorized.
+Meredith Krar: At its simplest level, in order for an FSI to be compliant from a CMMC perspective, they need to make sure that their software-as-a-service solution is FedRAMP authorized.
 Zoom has FedRAMP and DoD IL4 certifications – and authority to operate (ATOs) from many agencies.
 That’s an enormous compliance checkmark that FSIs can put in their overall CMMC planning and strategy.
 They don’t have to worry about the complexities of designing a whole security posture for our application, because it’s already done.

 MeriTalk: Based upon your work with the FSIs, what challenges may they be experiencing as they work through security and compliance requirements such as CMMC 2.0?
 And what advice could you offer?

-Krar: The new guidelines in CMMC 2.0 require that you state your intentions for your plans of actions and milestones for reaching full compliance.
+Meredith Krar: The new guidelines in CMMC 2.0 require that you state your intentions for your plans of actions and milestones for reaching full compliance.
 Then they give you 180 days to realize them in your environment.
 The statements are connected to the senior levels at the FSIs.
 Any breach within your instance when you’ve made these intentions known could make you liable for the False Claims Act.
 So, there are some serious legal implications and monetary risk there if you do not enact your plan on time.

 This is where Zoom is an advantage.
 You don’t have to worry Zoom won’t meet the criteria.
 And our solution isn’t a terrible burden on the infrastructure because it’s operated in the AWS GovCloud.
 Bandwidth requirements are significantly less than for other vendors, especially on-prem vendors, and you can stand up a Zoom instance fairly quickly.
 Also, we are a U.S.-owned and operated company, which is important to Federal agencies and their contractors.